Flag of Alaska

-The state flag of Alaska displays eight gold stars, forming the Big Dipper and Polaris, on a dark blue field.
-The Big Dipper is an asterism in the constellation Ursa Major which symbolizes a bear, an animal indigenous to Alaska.
-As depicted on the flag, its stars can be used as a guide by the novice to locate Polaris and determine true north, which varies considerably from magnetic north.
+The flag of the U.S. state of Alaska displays eight gold stars, forming the Big Dipper and Polaris, on a dark blue field.
+The Big Dipper is an asterism in the constellation Ursa Major, which symbolizes a bear, indigenous to Alaska.
+As depicted on the flag, its stars can be used as a guide by the novice to locate Polaris and determine true north.

 The design was created by Benny Benson of Seward and selected from among roughly 700 entries in a 1927 contest.
 In 2001, a survey conducted by the North American Vexillological Association placed Alaska's flag fifth best in design quality out of the 72 Canadian provincial, U.S. state, and U.S. territory flags ranked.
 It finished behind the flags of New Mexico, Texas, Quebec, and Maryland respectively.

 Design and origin

 Thirty-two years before Alaska became a state, the Alaska Department of the American Legion sponsored a territorial contest for Alaskan children from seventh grade (age 12–13) to twelfth grade (age 17–18) to design a flag for the territory.
-In 1927, the contest committee chose fourteen year-old orphan Benny Benson's design to represent the future flag of the Territory of Alaska.
+In 1927, the contest committee chose fourteen year-old Benny Benson's design to represent the future flag of the Territory of Alaska.
 Benson, an Alaska Native, was a resident at the Jesse Lee Home for Children in Seward.
-Until that time, Alaskans had flown only the U.S. flag since the territory's purchase from Russia in 1867.
-Benson's design was chosen over roughly 700 other submissions from schoolchildren territory-wide.
+In many sources Benson is said to have been an orphan, but his father was still alive when he began work on his design.
 Most other entries featured variations on the territorial seal, the midnight sun, the northern lights, polar bears, and/or gold pans.
-To celebrate his achievement, Benson was awarded US$1,000 and an engraved watch.
+(Previously this article stated "roughly 700 other submissions" but other sources say there were just 142 design submissions.)
+To celebrate his achievement, Benson was awarded a scholarship worth $1,000 and an engraved watch.
+Alaskans had flown only the U.S. flag in the period between the territory's purchase from Russia in 1867 and the selection of Benson's design in 1927.

 Benny looked to the sky for the symbols he included in his design.
 Choosing the familiar constellation he looked for every night before going to sleep at the orphanage, he submitted this description with it:

+The official design of the flag is outlined in the Alaska Statutes by The Alaska State Legislature, which explains the flag's colors and symbolism, along with proper display, folding, presentation, and retirement of the flag.